To be honest, I don’t know exactly what’s going to happen in the future.

 But it could come down to us not exactly understanding which events Daniel is talking about with the vision.
 Or scholars being mistaken about exactly when kings came to power in certain areas.
 I do believe the Bible is literally correct, so it must fit somehow.

-But then regardless of exactly when the 483 years started, if Jesus’ death on the cross was the “cutting off of the Anointed One” and the end of the 7x7’s and the 62x7’s then 7 years later it should all be over.
-So by 38AD we should have seen an end to sin, everlasting righteousness (actually we kind of did, Jesus defeated sin, and we do have righteousness), but also the sealing up of prophecy and visions.
+But then regardless of exactly when the 483 years started, if Yeshua’s death was the “cutting off of the Anointed One”, and the end of the 7x7’s and the 62x7’s then 7 years later it should all be over.
+So by 38AD we should have seen an end to sin, everlasting righteousness, (actually we kind of did, Yeshua defeated sin, and we do have righteousness), but also the sealing up of prophecy and visions.
 And of course, half way through that period we should have seen some abomination set up on the temple.

 But we didn’t.